moody/Waffle/README.md

 }):Layout()
 ```

 `direction` defaults to `"ROW"`.
-Children stretch to fill the cross axis.
+Children stretch to fill the cross axis, unless a child gives its own `crossSize`.
 A child with `size` takes exactly that much space along the main axis; a child without one splits whatever's left over evenly with any other flexible siblings, here that's `content` getting the full 300 left after `sidebar`'s 100.

 The root is a container like any other: `frame`, `frameFactory`, `key`, `hidden`, and `onLayout` all work the same way they do for a child, and a root's own `frameFactory` just has no parent to receive as an argument, since nothing sits above it.